rabiulrobi2023/parcel-delivery-server/README.md

 ## Parcel Delivery System
 #### Welcome to parcel delivery system app.
-It is a backend app that using a you can manage parcel delivery system.
+It is a backend app that using you can manage parcel delivery system.
 Here role base user registration, authentication and services implemented.

 ## Key Features
 ### 1. Role Base Account Registration